 Spanning an area slightly larger than the island of Manhattan, the vast open pit mine would be located along Crooked Creek, a salmon spawning stream that flows into the Kuskokwim.

 Owned by Canada-based mining giants NovaGold and Barrick Gold, the Donlin mine would permanently destroy lands and waters that have nurtured Alaska Native ways of life for generations.
-This poses a grave threat to one of largest and most productive fisheries supporting sustenance and lifeways in the state of Alaska.
+This poses a grave threat to large and important fisheries supporting food security and the continued existence of the region’s people and cultures.
 (See environmental consequences of the mine.)

 Faced with potentially disastrous consequences, more than a dozen Alaska Native Tribes in the region have adopted resolutions opposing the Donlin mine.
-Even more have come together to take legal action against the agencies that approved it.
+Many of those have come together to take legal action against the agencies that approved it, including a federal lawsuit that challenges key authorizations of the massive open pit mine.

 The Kuskokwim provides a critical source of wild food and serves as a bedrock of identity and cultural values for Alaska Native Tribal citizens and community members living downstream from the mine site.